 Women's Leadership Forum Presented by SBN - SEMA Businesswomen's Network - header Women's Leadership Forum Presented by SBN - SEMA Businesswomen's Network - mobile header

-With a fresh take on what it means to provide opportunities for women in the automotive industry, SBN has held back-to-back Women's Leadership in 2023 and 2022.
-More than 50 women have participated each year, where they spent three days networking and learning how to advance their careers.
+With a fresh take on what it means to provide opportunities for women in the automotive industry, SBN has held Women's Leadership Forums the past three years.
+More than 50 women have participated every year, where they spent three days networking and learning how to advance their careers.
 Hear about their experiences and what benefits they were able to get from attending.

 Hear from attendees on their experiences and the benefits of joining this event.